-Localization, on the other hand, adapts to the specific cultural elements of the target demographic.
-This is done by considering the layout, format, images, linguistic peculiarities, currency, and geographical location of your target audience.
+Localisation, on the other hand, adapts to the specific cultural elements of the target demographic.
+This is done by considering the layout, format, images, linguistic peculiarities, currency and geographical location of your target audience.

 For example, research shows that 92% of shoppers prefer to purchase goods in their local currency, and 33% of shoppers are likely to leave without completing their purchase if the price is only listed in USD.